 Examples of Unlawful Possession of Ammunition

-- having ammunition in one’s home after losing gun rights because of a domestic violence offense
+- having ammunition in your home after losing gun rights because of a domestic violence offense

 - owning several magazines while prohibited from owning a gun because of a restraining order

-- keeping a box of bullets in a storage container after the person lost his/her gun rights for a violation of Penal Code 273.5 PC
+- keeping a box of bullets in a storage container after losing your gun rights for a violation of Penal Code 273.5 PC

-Criminal defense lawyers draw on several legal strategies to help clients challenge possession of ammunition charges.
+Criminal defense lawyers draw on several legal strategies to help you challenge possession of ammunition charges.
 Some of these include the attorney showing that:

-- the accused did not know of the ammunition, and/or
+- you did not know of the ammunition, and/or

 - law enforcement conducted an unlawful search and seizure.